Rajeev Kumar Singla and Ashok Kumar Dubey* Pages 419 - 442 ( 24 )

 Coconut, hard shell, antidiabetic, hypoglycaemic activity, medicinal plant, ADMET studies.

-Division of Biological Sciences and Engineering, Netaji Subhas Institute of Technology, Sector-3, Dwarka, New Delhi-110078, Division of Biological Sciences and Engineering, Netaji Subhas Institute of Technology, Sector-3, Dwarka, New Delhi-110078
+Division of Biological Sciences and Engineering, Netaji Subhas University of Technology, New Delhi-110078, Division of Biological Sciences and Engineering, Netaji Subhas University of Technology, New Delhi-110078